martinapugliese/tales-science-data/ABOUT.md

 ### The references

 References are indicated at the end of each notebook, rather than at the global level.
 This is because I find it much more effective to have a list of further material from within the topic I'm looking at rather than as a separate thing.
 Furthemore, this allows for a more ordered and structured situation.

+### The images

+Images are of three types:

+* I create them in Matplotlib or something (graphs)
+* I take them from the Internet (always when reuse is allowed and I give attribution)
+* I draw them by hand, this because to illustrate concepts I find handdrawing to always be the most satisfying and clear mean; they also look nicer than if I did them with a software because I'm not a designer and couldn't do a good job